-If you’re finding the term ‘serious harm’ to be a little vague and subjective, here are some concrete examples of what can constitute ‘serious harm’ under the auspices of the Notifiable Data Breaches Scheme:
+The term ‘serious harm’ can seem a little vague and subjective.
+So, here are some concrete examples of what can constitute ‘serious harm’ under the auspices of the Notifiable Data Breaches Scheme:

-So realistically, most instances of a data breach would fall under this jurisdiction.
-It’s not only applicable if passwords or financial information was stolen, even just an exposed name can cause reputation harm or embarrassment (consider the Ashley Madison case) hyperlink: https://www.independent.co.uk/life-style/love-sex/ashley-madison-hacking-accounts-married-man-exposes-cheating-website-infidelity-rick-thomas-a7529356.html
+So, realistically, most instances of a data breach would fall under this jurisdiction.
+It’s not only applicable if passwords or financial information was stolen, even just an exposed name can cause reputation harm or embarrassment (consider the Ashley Madison case).

-– Business or not-for-profit organisation with an annual turnover of at least $3m?
+- A business or not-for-profit organisation with an annual turnover of at least $3m?

-If you said yes to any of these, then unfortunately, the Notifiable Data Breaches Scheme applies to you!
+If you said yes to any of these, then Notifiable Data Breaches Scheme applies to you!
 If you’re still not sure, you can review this in more detail at OAIC.

 Notifiable Data Breaches Scheme Timeline

 If you are subjected to a data breach, and you fall under the great Notifiable Data Breaches Scheme umbrella, then you have a maximum of 30 days to assess and investigate in order to determine if it constitutes an ‘eligible breach’.
 As yourself: is it likely to cause serious harm to the affected individuals?

 If you’ve determined it to be eligible, then you follow through with notifying the OAIC and the affected individuals.
 You can also post it directly to your website.